Graphic charter of government communication in France: Protection

 The first 1999 version of the logo constituted a graphic mark that the SIG has registered with the National Institute of Industrial Property (INPI) under number 7596745 and under the name “Liberté-Égalité-Fraternité République Française” as well as a Community trade mark.

 In addition, since 31 March 2016, the logo is one of the emblems protected under Article 6 of the Paris Agreement.

 First version (1999)

 Description

-The logo reminds the flag of the country in the form of an elongated rectangle containing the three colours: blue, white, red; the white centre part is a silhouette of Marianne in profile, facing right.
+The logo is reminiscent of the national flag, featuring an elongated rectangular design with the three colours: blue, white, and red.
+The central white portion showcases a silhouette of Marianne in profile, oriented towards the right.

-Under the rectangle is a typographic base containing:
+Beneath the rectangle, there is a typographic base which includes: